abishekkumarroy/itonics-first-assignment/README.md

-This code basically is done by cypress, cocumber BDD &follows paject object model.
+This code basically is done by cypress, cucumber BDD & follows paject object model.
 It follows steps:-
 1. Navigate to youtube.com
 2. From the search bar, search for “Itonics”